bostonphp/PHP-Beginners-Book/learning_php/learning_php.markdown

 - **type='Post'**
 The __type='post'__, describes the way we send the data to the server.
 In this case we want to post (send) the data so we will us post.

-## Undetstanding the documentation on PHP.net
+## Understanding the documentation on PHP.net
 One of the best things about PHP, is the amazing documentation that is available on PHP.net.
 Here you will find functional references for just about everthing that PHP can do.
 The documentation is easy to use, has great search, and gives valuable user contributed notes along with each function reference.

 It's important you learn to use this powerful reference.